enqueuezero/site/algorithms/binary-search-go.md

 func Search(n int, f func (int) bool)
 ```

-This change make it possible to ignore which type of `xs` it is.
+This change makes it possible to ignore which type of `xs` it is.
 We choose the latter in this article.

 ## Variables